jlboothman/techwriter-takehome/questions/questions-jb.md

 open Control Center at http://localhost:9021/.
 What are the names of the default topics that are created by Kafka?

 ### Answer
-I couldn't get Docker to open on my PC and couldn't create this build.
-After further exhaustive research, I couldn't find the answer to this question.
+Although I reset the memory restrictions, I couldn't get Docker to open on my PC and couldn't create this build.
+After further exhaustive web research, I couldn't find the answer to this question.

 ### What is the name of the Connect cluster that is created?